smaremanda/add-in-docs/docs/publish/set-up-an-add-in-catalog-on-sharepoint.md

 # Set up an add-in catalog on SharePoint
-Set up an add-in catalog on SharePoint for publishing task pane and content add-ins.

 An add-in catalog is a document library on SharePoint where manifest files for task pane and content Office Add-ins, as well as SharePoint Add-ins, can be published.
 For Office Add-ins, an administrator uploads a [manifest file](http://msdn.microsoft.com/en-us/library/4139ff24-afac-472a-af7d-9d069587ac9b%28Office.15%29.aspx) to the add-in catalog.
 When an administrator registers an add-in catalog as a trusted catalog (by setting group policy, or from the **Trusted Add-ins Catalog** page of the **Options** dialog box, choosing **File** > **Options** > **Trust Center** > **Trust Center Settings** > **Trusted Add-in Catalogs**), users can insert the add-in from the insertion UI in an Office client application.